Theo Mackeben: Life and career

 From 1916 to 1920 Mackeben studied violin and piano at the Hochschule für Musik Köln, as well as taking lessons from Jules de Westheim.
 He then became active as a café and radio pianist during the 1920s, at the Café Größenwahn and the Hotel Esplanade in Berlin.

 In 1928 at the Theater am Schiffbauerdamm he conducted the first performance of Dreigroschenoper.
 Mackeben arranged the music from Millöckers operetta Gräfin Dubarry, for a 1931 production entitled Die Dubarry including an original song Ich schenk mein Herz nur dir allein.

 In the 1930s he composed music for stage plays and over 50 films, including some directed by Max Ophüls, Gustaf Gründgens, and Willy Forst.
 After the war, he wrote a piano concerto and a Sinfonische Ballade for cello and orchestra, while also being conductor at the Metropol-Theater.

 After the end of the Second World War, Mackeben was for two seasons the musical director of the Berlin Metropol-Theater.

 Recordings

 As a conductor, Mackeben's recordings from the late 1920s through the 1930s include extracts from Die Dreigroschenoper (in 1930 in conjunction with the film soundtrack with Lotte Lenya) and Die Dubarry, Scassola's Laendische Suite, Mendelssohn's 'Spring Song', and fantasies from Smetana's Bartered Bride, Zeller's Der Vogelhändler, Verdi's La traviata, Weill's Mahagonny and Suppé's Die schöne Galathée, on labels such as Telefunken and Berlin.

-A LP selection of Mackeben's music was recorded in 1980 by Das Grosse Orchester Willi Stech on the HGBS label, and in 1995 a CD by the WDR Symphony Orchestra Cologne conducted by Emmerich Smola, published by Capriccio.
+A LP selection of Mackeben's music was recorded in 1980 by Das Grosse Orchester Willi Stech on the HGBS label, and in 1995 a CD by the WDR Symphony Orchestra Cologne conducted by Emmerich Smola was published by Capriccio.